slowernews/wisdom-tldr/README.md

 > *'Entrepreneurs prepare for bad.
 They budget pessimistically using the worst case scenario.'*

 > *'When evaluating an idea make sure the math scales.
 E.g. If you’re looking for a restaurant location, look at how many seats, average price of meal, average turnover time, multiply it out.
 Will even max capacity pay the rent?
 How many potential sales, how much does it cost to reach them, what is a conversion rate to expect?
-How much can you produce in an hour, will that ever pay you enough?
-Is the price high enough?
-Are the costs low enough?'*
+How much can you produce in an hour, will that ever pay you enough?'*

 > *'Startup fortune cookie: that company that seems so interested in buying you won't.'*